 You can give your pup a little break in between taping sessions.
 It won’t hurt the results or cause a regression to take a little time and allow your Yorkie to relax before taping his ears back down.

 The number of times you repeat the taping process is up to you.
-If you’re being mindful of your dog’s happiness, it’s not harmful to tape his ears.
+If you’re mindful of your dog’s happiness, it’s not harmful to tape his ears.
 Should you notice any indications of discomfort or pain, stop the process immediately.

 Why Have Your Yorkie’s Ears Fallen Down?